networknt/light-doc/content/en/architecture/cga-fga.md

 To enforce the proper access rules given the security desk cannot do so, it might be better not to issue the pass from the security desk to the employee but allow the room owner to verify the employee permission at the door.

-The light platform is security first design, and we have implemented a lot of features to make the traditional OAuth 2.0 specification work with microservices architecture.
+Light is a security first design, and we have implemented a lot of features to make the traditional OAuth 2.0 specification work with microservices architecture.
 Our principle is centralized policy management and distributed policy enforcement.
 In our architecture, the policies are managed in the light-oauth2 services most to the cases.
 If your OAuth 2.0 server doesn't support customization, please pass this responsibility to the service implementation with middleware handlers to share between multiple services.
 You cannot pass the security responsibility to the clients.
-If all clients decide the scopes and custom claims, then there is no security at all even you have the scopes and custom claims verification implementation on the service side as clients can simply send anything they want.
+If all clients decide the scopes and custom claims, then there is no security at all even you have the scopes and custom claims verification implementation on the service side, as clients can simply send anything they want.